What is a Dehumidifier?

 A dehumidifier installation offers a number of important benefits.
 Here several for you to think about:

 1. Reduces allergens.
 Allergens like mold, mildew, and dust mites flourish in humid and damp environments.
-You may have frequent cold or allergy-like symptoms such as runny or itchy eyes and nose, wheezing, or even skin rashes.
+You may have a frequent cold or allergy-like symptoms such as runny or itchy eyes and nose, wheezing, or even skin rashes.
 Allergens can also contribute to and aggravate people who suffer from asthma.
 Using a dehumidifier to reduce allergens will make the air in your home healthier.

 2. Reduces odors.
 By lowering the humidity levels in your home, you will significantly reduce mold and mildew growth and the associated unpleasant musty odors.